×

 Example:

-Visual ID checks and randomized quizzes verify readiness: identify uneven wear patterns, choose the correct sealant, or confirm lockout/tagout steps.
-Immediate feedback surfaces strengths and gaps so supervisors know who’s good to go for the day’s work.
+Visual identification checks and randomized quizzes verify whether employees are ready for the tasks ahead.
+Test items include identifying uneven wear patterns, choosing the correct sealant, or confirming lockout and tagout procedures.
+Immediate feedback reveals strengths and areas for improvement so supervisors know which employees are prepared for the day’s work.

 Personalized Learning Paths